Pope says Church should shun obsession with power, money

 Many church institutions in Italy transformed structures into hotels for pilgrims but continued to claim tax exemptions.
 The pope has told them that if they are not doing church work, such as hosting migrants, they should pay taxes on their profits.

-The pope started his day in the nearby city of Praetor, a centre of Italy's textile industry which has seen a surge of Chinese immigrants, many working in sweat-shop conditions.
+The pope started his day in the nearby city of Praetor, a center of Italy's textile industry which has seen a surge of Chinese immigrants, many working in sweat-shop conditions.

 Two years ago, seven Chinese migrants died when fire swept through their makeshift living quarters in a factory.